-Knee osteoarthritis (OA) is one of the most common chronic joint conditions.
+Knee osteoarthritis (OA) is one of the most common chronic joint conditions [1].
 It occurs when the cartilage in the knee breaks down over time, leading to pain, stiffness, and swelling.
 Moving your knee becomes increasingly difficult as OA progresses, making daily activities like walking or climbing stairs more challenging.
 The condition can also cause inflammation and changes in the bone structure around the joint.
-Currently, it affects around 32 million people in the U.S.

 Genicular Artery Embolization (GAE) is a minimally invasive procedure designed to relieve knee pain caused by OA.
 It works by selectively blocking blood flow to inflamed areas of your knee joint.
 The genicular arteries are small blood vessels that supply blood to the synovial membrane of the knee.
 Genicular artery embolization helps reduce inflammation and pain associated with OA by blocking blood flow to the synovium, which is the tissue that lines the knee joint.